cncf/glossary/content/en/contribute/_index.md

 ![create new file](/images/how-to/howto-09.png)

-Add the term name in the URL (no capitalization and no space) and .md at the end (note: if your preview doesn't work, you probably forgot to add .md at the end).
+Add the term name in the URL (no capitalization and no space.
+Use a - to separate words instead) and .md at the end (note: if your preview doesn't work, you probably forgot to add .md at the end).
 Now paste the template content below.
 Copy and paste your definition into the file.
 To make reviews easier, please **use [semantic line breaks](https://sembr.org/)** (e.g. one line per sentence).
 Note that GitHub uses markdown to format the text (e.g., hyperlink, bold, italic).
 Please refer to this [markdown cheat sheet](https://www.markdownguide.org/cheat-sheet/).
 To verify you've used markdown as intended, go to "preview."

 ![finalize term](/images/how-to/howto-10.png)